YaoGroup/DIFFICE_jax/paper.md

 sucess of training.
 Detailed steps are documented in the `XPINNs` subfolder under the 'pinnIceShelf' repository.

-Sixth, prior studies showed that the inversion of isotropic viscosity of ice shelves could be an ill-posed problem that is over-constraint by the remote-sensing data and the isotropic SSA equations, resulting in non-existence of the solution.
-A solution to resolve the over-constraint issue is to consider that ice-shelf has anisotropic effective viscosity.
-The `pinnIceShelf` repository also provided the algorithms and setting required for inferring the anisotropic viscosity.
-The derviation of the anisotropic SSA equation and the associated boundary condition, the cost functions for the training are detailed described in the `Anisotropic` subfolder under the 'pinnIceShelf' repository.
-Several examples are provided in the same subfolder.
+Sixth, prior studies showed that the inference of isotropic viscosity of ice shelves could be over-constraint by the remote-sensing data and the isotropic SSA equations, causing the inverse problem to be ill-posed and have no viable solution.
+A reason that was found to justify the over-constraint issue is that ice-shelf viscosity is in fact anisotropic.
+The `pinnIceShelf` repository provides a closed algorithm with well-posed settings for inferring anisotropic viscosity.
+The derviation of the anisotropic SSA equations with the associated boundary conditions, and the additional loss terms in the cost functions for the well-posedness of the inversion are detailedly described in the `Anisotropic` subfolder under the repository.
+Clear examples are provided in the same subfolder to help users employ or further generalize the code.

 provide a wide range of example in the repository tutorial example using synthetic data for students,